 How to use Pulsatilla Nigricans?

-When to use Calcarea Fluor?
+When to use Calcarea Fluorata?

 How to use Calcarea Fluor?

-When to use Fluoric Acid?
+When to use Fluoricum Acidum?

-How to use Fluoric Acid?
+How to use Fluoricum Acidum?

-5. Arnica Montana – For Varicose Veins with Soreness
+5. Arnica Montana – For Varicose Veins with Soreness in Legs

 When to use Arnica Montana?